 Amazon is a “marketplace of multifaceted health misinformation,” wrote co-authors Prerna Juneja, a Ph.D. student at UW’s Information School, and professor of social computing Tanu Mitra in the new paper, which will be presented at a conference on human-computer interaction in May.

-The top eight search results Thursday afternoon for the phrase “vaccine” in Amazon’s online bookstore, for instance, were vaccine denialist tomes — including books like “Anyone Who Tells You Vaccines Are Safe and Effective is Lying,” by the British conspiracy theorist Vernon Coleman, and “The Vaccine-Friendly Plan,” a book purporting to show a nonexistent causal relationship between vaccination and autism co-authored by Oregon physician Paul Thomas.
+The top eight search results Thursday afternoon for the phrase “vaccine” in Amazon’s online bookstore, for instance, were vaccine denialist tomes — including books like “Anyone Who Tells You Vaccines Are Safe and Effective is Lying,” by the British conspiracy theorist Vernon Coleman, and “The Vaccine-Friendly Plan,” a book co-authored by Oregon physician Paul Thomas purporting to show a causal relationship between vaccination and autism that, according to the Centers for Disease Control and Prevention and other authorities, does not exist.

 The Oregon Medical Board last year suspended Thomas’ license for misleading parents about vaccine safety and failing to adequately vaccinate patients, including a child who later contracted tetanus and was hospitalized for 57 days.

 “This book confirmed everything I have suspected about vaccines,” one verified purchaser commented earlier this week below Coleman’s book, which is sold by Amazon.com.
 “Read this book!”

 In the context of the ongoing mass COVID-19 vaccination campaign, “battling against anti-vax misinformation has never been more important,” Juneja said in an interview Thursday.
 “This is the most urgent time.”